BunsDev/fusion_contracts/README.md

 > Fusion is a multi-chain smart contract wallet that leverages ChainLink Functions and zero-knowledge proofs for cross-chain deployments and authentication.
 It also uses Avalanche Sub-Chain to provide unified Gas Credits and indexing transactions.

-This are the solidity smart contracts used in the _[getFusion.tech](https://getFusion.tech/)_ hackathon project at [Chainlink BlockMagic Hackathon 2024](https://chain.link/hackathon).
+These are the solidity smart contracts used in the _[getFusion.tech](https://getFusion.tech/)_ hackathon project at [Chainlink BlockMagic Hackathon 2024](https://chain.link/hackathon).

 > Active ChainLink Functions Subscription - [Fusion-Backend](https://github.com/FusionWallet/fusion_backend)